 I am really looking forward to sharing this body of work at the the JULIAN EDWARDS FINE ART GALLERY (JEFA GALLERY) in Byron Bay.
 The exhibition opens on the 25th of November and runs until the 6th of December.
-All the pieces shown below are now available for purchase.
-The catalogue is now available for viewing here.

-There will be a wonderful opening night celebration, all are welcome, but please book here for catering purposes.
-It would be wonderful to see some familiar faces.
 Also showing in the NEVER NEVER LAND exhibition is Neil Tomkins and Tim Fry, the interplay between our diverse styles has been really great to see unfold.
 There is also a floor talk planned for the 26th, keep an eye on my instagram for the details.

 Here are some of my thoughts, writings and a poem which underpin the visuals that have culminated in the paintings for NEVER NEVER LAND.
 This year has been a big one of losses, highs, lows and big personal changes.
 So these paintings hold many thoughts, feelings and emotions which reflect this.